-Currently: There is no CSO in effect.
+Currently: There is no CSO advisory in effect.
+Enjoy your river.

 Many of Portland’s older neighborhoods have a combined system.
 In a combined system, sewage and stormwater are carried in the same pipes to the treatment plant.
 Before the Big Pipe Project was completed in 2011, these neighborhood pipes used to fill up and overflow to the Willamette River or Columbia Slough when it rained.
 Now the Big Pipe Project has eliminated 94 percent of overflows to the Willamette and 99 percent to the slough.